Clermont-en-Argonne: Geography

+Population

 History

 During the Middle Ages, Clermont was the seat of the County of Clermont-en-Argonne in the Holy Roman Empire.
 It only became French permanently in 1641.
 The county was abolished in 1790.

 In 1819, Norwich Duff wrote 'Clermont en Argonne is a very small town situated on the side of a hill on top of which there is a telegraph, a small church, and very extensive and fine views'.